Bin-Go2/inf510_project/README.md

 1.data collection:<br>
 go to the project path `/inf510_project/src/scraper`

 then use command line
+`python BIN_ZHANG_hw5.py -source=test`

 `python BIN_ZHANG_hw5.py -source=remote`

 `python BIN_ZHANG_hw5.py -source=local`

-`python BIN_ZHANG_hw5.py -source=test`

-##### hint:  Cause I use the google api and when I published my project to Github, Github sent me a warning letter and ask me to delete it, so if you want to run these code, please add your own google api key or use my homework5's project.
+##### hint:  Cause I use the google api and when I published my project to Github, Github sent me a warning letter and ask me to delete it, so if you want to run these code, please add it in city_scarpe.py.

 2.data visualization:<br>
-(1) go to the project path `/inf510_project/src/FlightInfo`
+2.1 go to the project path `/inf510_project/src/FlightInfo`

 then use command line `python manage.py runserver`

-(2) go to the project path `/inf510_project`
+2.2 go to the project path `/inf510_project`

 then use the command line  `jupyter notebook`

 then open the notebook `zhang_bin.ipynb`

+#### (Explanation)There is a little difference between my project paths and professor's requriment(cause my project needs to be located as the framework asked) .
+And I asked professor and got his permission.
+He asked me to explain it in the README and notebook.